sakshibansalsb/ChromaDB/README.md

 5. **Create Project Structure**

     - **Create a `data` Directory**:
-      In the VS Code file explorer, right-click and create a new folder named `data`.
-This will hold the files you want to perform Q&A on.
+      This folder will hold the files you want to perform Q&A on.

     - **Add Files to the `data` Folder**:
-      Place the documents you want to query in the `data` folder.
+      Place the documents you want to query in this folder.

     - **Create `app.py`**:
-      In the root of your project, create a file called `app.py`.
+      This is the main file that handles the document querying logic.

 6. **Run the Application**